Nobody enjoys buying insurance. You’re spending money you’d rather use on other expenses on a service you hope you never use.

 - At age 50, the same coverage and benefit would cost a minimum of $89 annually for a male and $107 annually for a female.

-Ready to see your critical illness insurance rates?
+Ready to see your critical illness insurance quote?

 You should consider getting critical illness insurance as early as possible.
 Life can change for anybody.
 You may not be able to prevent the worst from happening.
 But you can minimize the financial impact by insuring your health, your income, and your life.